What Is Orthodontics?

+Orthodontics is the field of dentistry specializing in the diagnosis, prevention, and treatment of dental and facial irregularities, such as misalignment and malocclusion (bad bite).
 Orthodontic treatment can enhance both the appearance and the function of your mouth.
-At Scripps Center for Dental Care, we utilize some of the most advanced techniques and technologies available to help you achieve an optimal outcome including digital scanning of your teeth and digital simulation of your treatment options allowing you to see first hand the potential outcomes.
-Concerns associated with misaligned teeth can become more advanced if left untreated, making eating, chewing, and speaking more difficult and can lead to excessive tooth wear and jaw joint problems.
-Our La Jolla orthodontist offers a comprehensive array of teeth-straightening options, including Invisalign®, traditional and clear braces, lingual braces, and more.
-If the time of orthodontic treatment is a concern, speak with our orthodontic team about Accelodent, the latest adjunctive therapy to orthodontics that can reduce treatment time by up to 50%.
+At Scripps Center for Dental Care, we utilize some of the most advanced techniques and technologies available to help you achieve an optimal outcome, including digital scanning of your teeth and digital simulation of your treatment options, allowing you to see firsthand the potential outcomes.
+Concerns associated with misaligned teeth can become more advanced when left untreated, making eating, chewing, and speaking more difficult and potentially leading to excessive tooth wear and jaw joint problems.
+Our San Diego orthodontist offers a comprehensive array of teeth-straightening options, including Invisalign®, traditional and clear braces, lingual braces, and more.
+If the time of orthodontic treatment is a concern, speak with our orthodontic team about Accelodent®, the latest adjunctive therapy to orthodontics that can reduce treatment time by up to 50%.
 We customize your treatment plan based on your stage of life, anatomic needs, and cosmetic goals.

 If you never had the opportunity to straighten your teeth when you were younger, adult orthodontics can help you achieve the smile you’ve always desired.
 Persistent issues stemming from bite misalignment (such as overbite or underbite) or crowded teeth can be fixed using modalities designed with your needs in mind.
 Many of the same orthodontic techniques we utilize for our younger patients can be modified to gently and effectively adjust your teeth and jaw.
 Innovations in orthodontic devices also make wearing braces more discreet and comfortable than ever before.